 The student is required to file a Proposal Approval Form with the department or school and with the Graduate School for approval before embarking on dissertation research.
 Institutional policy also requires that all research proposals involving human subjects be reviewed by the Institutional Review Board (IRB).
 Research proposals involving animals must be reviewed and approved by the Institutional Animal Care and Use Committee (IACUC).
 Research proposals involving biohazards must be reviewed by the Institutional Biosafety Committee (IBC).
 The dissertation for the doctorate must involve independent research and an original contribution to knowledge.
-See RSP.IllinoisState.edu/).
+See RSP.IllinoisState.edu (<a href="https://research.illinoisstate.edu/).